-This recipe was one the the first dishes I cooked for Terry on our date night.
-He didn’t believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
-I always love a good challenge in the kitchen, don’t you?
+This stuffed chicken marsala recipe was one the the first dishes I cooked for Terry.
+He didn't believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
+I always love a good challenge in the kitchen, don't you?

-All ingredients can be found at your local grocery store.
+All ingredients for this stuffed chicken marsala recipe can be found at your local grocery store.

 You can substitute the cheeses with your cheese of choice.
 However, to get the gooey cheesiness, you should put a bit of mozzarella in it.